Representation of an automotive parts supplier in its acquisition of an after-market motorcycle parts manufacturing and supply company.

 Whether you’re a multinational manufacturer, a family-owned car dealership, a national parts distributor, or a small tier-two parts supplier, Clark Hill will help you navigate the road ahead with clarity and confidence.

-We have assembled a global team of former automotive executives, manufacturers, suppliers, and general counsel to provide clients with best-in-class service and an unmatched level of expertise.
+We have assembled a global team of former automotive executives, manufacturers, suppliers, and general counsel to provide clients with best-in-class service and an unmatched level of experience.
 Our team, approach and firm framework ensure client responsiveness with speed and precision to every automotive legal matter.

 We continue to lead and serve clients in all aspects of automotive matters, including: